13 Vegan Fabrics: Wear Your Animal-Loving Heart On Your Sleeve

 Unless it comes in its recycled form (ECONYL®), we’d respectfully disagree.

-Sure, nylon is durable and a vegan replacement for silk, but it’s made from crude oil in an extremely pollutive process that results in a significant release of greenhouse gases.
+Sure, nylon is a durable, vegan replacement for silk that can also be woven intro fibers strong enough to comprise ropes, but it’s made from crude oil in an extremely pollutive process that results in a significant release of greenhouse gasses.